 Footwear: Tennis Shoes OK

-In the thicker parts of the trees and near the lake you may experience a light amount mosquitoes and flies.
+In the thicker parts of the trees and near the lake you may experience a light amount of mosquitoes and flies.

 The entire trail leading up to the lake is shaded by trees.
 You will also be able to find shade in the trees surrounding the lake.

 Lava Lake is a popular choice for backpackers.
-You'll see a few well-used campsites near the lake—but there will be competition for them.
+You'll see a few well-used campsites near the lake - but there will be competition for them.

 Be Advised: Lava Lake has a restriction prohibiting campfires within 1/2 mile of the lake.
 Stove fires are permitted.